 I’ll discuss your medical history and give you all the essential information.
 This info includes the steps involved in the procedure, as well as before- and after-abortion care.

 I’ll then organise an ultrasound and blood tests to confirm your pregnancy particulars, get your consent to proceed and answer any questions.

-Upon your return for a second appointment, together we’ll look at your test results which confirm your gestation period.
-If you’re up to nine weeks pregnant and decide to proceed, I’ll then give you a prescription for the medication.
+Upon your return for a second appointment, we’ll look at your test results which confirm your gestation period.
+If you’re up to nine weeks pregnant and decide to proceed, I’ll give you a prescription for the medication.

 You can fill the prescription at any pharmacy.

 You take one tablet containing mifepristone, followed by four tablets of misoprostol between 36 to 48 hours later.

 Misoprostol softens your cervix to help your uterus expel the pregnancy.

 You’ll experience a miscarriage in up to 24 hours.
 It’s a good idea to take it easy for a couple of days and have a friend or family member around for support.

 Approximately two weeks later, I’ll follow up with a third appointment.

 During this appointment, I’ll confirm you’re no longer pregnant and ensure you feel OK.